-Please considering sending a kindness card to our DSPs to show that their hard work is appreciated and they are not forgotten as essential workers during this crisis.
+Please considering making kindness cards for our DSPs and/or for residents to show that they are not forgotten during this crisis.
 CRi has over 500 staff supporting over 300 residents within our group homes and 600 more within the community.

-Supplies: - Paper - Pens, color pencils, crayons, markers, puffy paint - Stickers (optional) - Stamps (optional) - Glue (Optional)
+- Pens, color pencils, crayons, markers, puffy paint

 How to Get Started